 Do you subscribe to the idea that a particular diet such as vegetarianism or veganism is superior, or that people should eat a diet optimized for them?

 It all comes down to what the individual’s biomarkers look like.
 Maybe you like eating a meat-heavy diet, but what do your biomarkers say?
 If they’re mostly going in the wrong direction, then dietary change is obviously important, but what if your levels are optimized on such a diet?
 I’ve tried every approach, including veganism, vegetarianism, omnivore, high and low fat, etc. while simultaneously investigating their effect on my circulating biomarkers.

 For example, I went almost completely raw vegan (including cooked food 1-2x/week) for one full year, and while it improved some variables, like LDL and BUN, it reduced my HDL and elevated my triglycerides.
 So I added fish back into my diet, and my HDL and triglycerides then went back in the right direction while also keeping my LDL and BUN relatively low.

 We hear a lot about ‘superfoods’.
 Do you think these are real or a marketing ploy?

 If a superfood is defined by nutrient density, then the green leafy vegetables (spinach, collards, kale, others like broccoli) would be included.
-But this is generally not what is meant by this term, and is pure marketing hype.
-Compared to refined grains, quinoa, for ex., would be a superfood.
-But comparing quinoa to broccoli?
-The nutrient comparison isn’t even close, broccoli easily wins.
+This is generally not what is meant by this term and is pure marketing hype.
+Compared to refined grains, quinoa, for example, would be a superfood.
+Comparing quinoa to broccoli?
+The nutrient comparison isn’t even close: broccoli easily wins.

 Do you think organic or GMO food is any different considering the studies by the FDA, WHO, and other major organizations suggest they are the same?